msylvester/joker_twitch_api/README.md

 # 🎥 Twitch Software and Game Development Stream Fetcher

-This project fetches live stream titles from the "Software and Game Development" category on Twitch.
+This project fetches all the streamers in the software and dev category who are live and populates a mongodb database.

 ## 🛠️ Prerequisites